mondo-mob/gae-js/README.md

 #### Authentication/Authorization
 Middleware to protect your routes to authenticated users or specific user roles

+#### Search
+Framework for adding search capability to your data layer

 #### Other stuff
 A few other (hopefully) useful things to help you along the way and stop reinventing the wheel